R-Mirija/arithmetic-coding/README.md

 ### File Locations

 Ensure these files are in the `classes` folder, or adjust your imports accordingly in the main script.

+## Recommendations

+To make the most out of this project, consider running it with [PyPy](https://www.pypy.org/).
+PyPy is an alternative Python interpreter with a built-in Just-In-Time (JIT) compiler that can significantly improve the performance of Python programs, especially for computationally intensive tasks.